The benefits of positive thinking

 But, what’s the science behind it?
 And are the benefits of positive thinking proven, or hearsay?

-Scientifically proven benefits of positive thinking for your brain
+Benefits of positive thinking for your brain

 So what is the science behind positivity?
 When you have a positive thought or experience feelings of joy, happiness, or optimism, serotonin is released in the brain.
 Serotonin is the “happy” hormone that improves your mood, and creates a sense of well-being; your brain’s positive mindset Jedi force if you will.
 This serotonin release helps to decrease cortisol levels, which, if left unchecked (by dwelling on negative thoughts, for example), can lead to slower brain function, and even the development of depression.
 So, in this instance, cortisol is your brain’s dark side.